yilmazbahadir/yilmazbahadir.github.io/new-nem-testnet.md

 ```

 ## Uninstall
-To uninstall the helm packages from your K8s cluster, you can run the following commands:
+If anything goes wrong or you are done with your deployment, you can uninstall the helm packages from your K8s cluster, you can run the following commands:
 ```bash
 helm uninstall testnet-node1 --namespace=testnet-node1
 ```